 Hjörleifshöfði as seen from Kötlutangi spit

-But people have been close and witnessed this massive glacial flood.
+But people have been close by and witnessed this massive glacial flood.

-Kjartan Leifur Markússon (1895-1964), the father of the current owners of Hjörleifshöfði, lived on the promontory from 1895-1920.
+Kjartan Leifur Markússon (1895-1964), the father of the owners of Hjörleifshöfði (until 2020), lived on the promontory from 1895-1920.
 He was on top of Hjörleifshöfði on the day Katla erupted on the 12th of October 1918 and witnessed the roaring glacial flood passing Hjörleifshöfði at a great speed.

 What an absolutely frightening sight this must have been!